|Surround Mono||1||-||1||may be||>=1|

 Multichannel Stereo Systems

 Multichannel systems refer to the system that incorporate more than two loudspeakers as well as two or more transmission channels or recording processes.
 These systems are widely used in the movie/home theaters.
 The major issue for these systems is the compatibility between different types for different applications as well as the compatibility with the regular stereo or mono system.
-This is the reason why these systems were standardized several years ago.
+This is the reason why these systems were standardized not long time ago.

 The main configuration of the system for home theaters is the 5-1 or 3-2 system illustrated in the following drawing.
 This configuration can be used with different transmission systems or recording processes and it is independent of the coding formats.